Simulation framework

 The HLL Riemann solver

-The Riemann solver computes the fluxes across cell interfaces given two discontinuous states on the left and right sides of each interface.
+A Riemann solver computes the fluxes across cell interfaces given two discontinuous states on the left and right sides of each interface.
 The Harten-Lax-van Leer (HLL) Riemann solver is one of the simplest such algorithms.
-It takes into account the fastest waves traveling left and right, but it computes only one intermediate state that ignores contact discontinuities.
+It takes into account the fastest waves traveling to the left and to the right, but it takes into account only a single possible intermediate state, which ignores contact discontinuities.

 Parameters: